Professor Roger Plymen

 - On the local Langlands correspondence for non-tempered representations.
 With A.-M. Aubert, P. Baum, M. Solleveld.
 Munster J. of Math.
 7 (2014) 27 - 50.

-- L-packets and depth for SL_2(K) with K a local function field of characteristic 2.
+- On L-packets and depth for SL_2(K).
 With Sergio Mendes.

 - K-theory and the connection index.
 With T. Kamran.
 Bull.
 London Math.
 Soc.
 45 (2013) 111 - 119.